 Mark is the big boss and the owner of MIW.
 He has spent his whole life on the water and is never happier than when he is paddling on or in something or holding on to a very big sail whizzing through the water on a windsurf or foil.
 He is endlessly patient and thinks he has the best job in the world as he gets to do what he loves for a living.

-Ah what can we say about the lovely Lucy?
-She is chief mermaid spotter and player of games with our younger customers.
-She is coming back for her 4th season this year and is a true water baby.
+Lucy’s 5th season sees her become Senior Instructor for Paddlesports (although she will also keep her previous title of chief mermaid spotter).
 Currently she is brushing up on windsurfing so she can add windsurfing instructor to her list of water skills.
 She is a talented artist and out of season she can be found in her studio painting beautiful seascapes.

-Donna is in charge of making sure everyone is where they are supposed to be doing what they are supposed to do.
+Donna is the Business Manager and keeps the lights on, the bills paid and tries to impose some sort or order on everything.
 She likes a neat office and is always tidying things away so no one else can find them which drives everyone mad.
 When not at the office she is on her paddleboard or her boat with a gin & tonic.

 What would we do without Caitlin?
 Mature beyond her years, she is super helpful, masters everything in less than a minute and comes up with the most brilliant ideas.
 She is also pretty handy on a paddleboard and in a kayak.
 Just about to start A levels, she is doing all her theory training to become a SUP instructor the second she turns 18.
-This summer she will take the RYA Powerboat 2 course so expect to see her on the water making sure everyone is ok.
+Last summer she got her RYA Powerboating qualification so expect to see her whizzing about on the water making sure everyone is ok.

 Gabby has been sailing since she was a very tiny person.
 Now an RYA qualified instructor she is passing on her skills to other tiny (and big) people.
 A really active part of the Mersea sailing community, Gabby is gunning to finish high up the winners board at her final Mersea cadet week this year.
 She is back for her second season with us.